Gold Approaching Buy Zones Again

 The next big support, marked with my red line, is the next Fibonacci level down at about $133.
 When you eyeball the chart, you can see how price often coincides with about those levels.
 This is clearly a stronger structural pricing area.

 It's important to use the correct Fibonacci levels when building it into your technical analysis.
-The telltale give away that you are using the right "Fibs" is if price levels hit around those lines multiple times.
+The telltale gives away that you are using the right "Fibs" is if price levels hit around those lines multiple times.
 That indicates a truer support level as more people are indeed gravitating to those price areas repeatedly.

 The yellow box is what I consider my base case on GLD.
 This is where I'd like to open or add to a position.
 I consider my base case to be 50%-70% likely to occur.
 The levels above our base case box are the majority of the remaining likelihood to occur.

 Near the bottom of the chart are other Fibonacci levels and my "green line" that represents what I consider the Armageddon scenario.
-I think it's less than 10% likely that gold price heads that low, but, it's something to consider if you have reason to be extremely bearish.
+I think it's less than 10% likely that gold price heads that low, but it's something to consider if you have reason to be extremely bearish.

-On the right had side of the chart are shorter-term and more recent Fibonacci levels.
+On the right hand side of the chart are shorter-term and more recent Fibonacci levels.
 Those are what shorter-term traders are trading around using other technical methods as well, i.e. Elliott Waves, RSI, MFI, MACD...

 Shorter-term signals will give us a clearer view of which scenario is playing out when we get to key market levels.
 Those are the days and weeks to focus more on things like money flow and momentum.
 In the case of gold, MFI has been consistently higher than RSI.
 This is a sign of strength.
 That tells me that I might need to be flexible about my base case.